smacke/ffsubsync/README.md

 Speed
 -----
 `ffsubsync` usually finishes in 20 to 30 seconds, depending on the length of the video.
 The most expensive step is actually extraction of raw audio.
 If you already have a correctly synchronized "reference" srt file (in which case audio extraction can be skipped), `ffsubsync` typically runs in less than a second.

 How It Works
 ------------
 The synchronization algorithm operates in 3 steps:
-1. Discretize video(*) and subtitles by time into 10ms windows.
+1. Discretize both the audio stream and subtitles by time into 10ms windows.
 2. For each 10ms window, determine whether that window contains speech.
 This is trivial to do for subtitles (we just determine whether any subtitle is "on" during each time window); for video(*), use an off-the-shelf voice